Documentation Revision Date: 2020-06-10

 * "Flight_ID" and "time" provided only in netCDF files.

-** Only available in c130 aircraft files.
+** Only available in C-130 aircraft files.
 ManeuverFlag definition: 0 = on ground; 1 = take off; 2 = in-line ascent; 3 = in-line descent; 4 = spiral up; 5 = spiral down; 6 = constant altitude legs; 7 = landing.

 Application and Derivation

-ACT-America, or Atmospheric Carbon and Transport – America, will conduct five airborne campaigns across three regions in the eastern United States to study the transport of atmospheric carbon.
+ACT-America, or Atmospheric Carbon and Transport – America, conducted five airborne campaigns across three regions in the eastern United States to study the transport of atmospheric carbon.
 The eastern half of the United States is a region that includes a highly productive biosphere, vigorous agricultural activity, extensive gas and oil extraction and consumption, dynamic, seasonally varying weather patterns and the most extensive carbon cycle and meteorological observing networks on Earth, serves as an ideal setting for the mission.

-Each 6-week campaign will accurately and precisely quantify anomalies in atmospheric carbon, also known as Carbon Flux.
+Each 6-week campaign accurately and precisely quantifies anomalies in atmospheric carbon, also known as Carbon Flux.
 Accurate carbon flux data is necessary to address all terrestrial carbon cycle science questions.
 ACT-America addresses the three primary sources of uncertainty in atmospheric inversions — transport error, prior flux uncertainty and limited data density.

 Figure 2.
 A schematic showing ACT-America project goals.